September 8, 2023Review Recipe

 The smooth texture of the ice cream melts in your mouth, leaving a subtle sweetness that is sure to satisfy your sweet tooth.

 - 1 (14-ounce) can of sweetened condensed milk

 - 2 teaspoons of vanilla extract or vanilla bean paste

 - 2 cups of heavy whipping cream, chilled

 You can add a variety of mix-in combinations to this no-churn vanilla bean ice cream recipe before placing it in the freezer.
 Here are a few of our favorites:

 STRAWBERRY BROWNIE: Add brownie chunks and strawberries cut up into small pieces.
-Gently fold batter and then pour into the pan and freeze.
+Gently fold them into the batter and then pour it into the pan and freeze.